BroadbandForum/usp-test/01-messages-and-path-names.md

 1. The EUT sends a successful AddResp.

-2. The EUT sends a Notify message with a subscription_id field equal to 'Notify52', and an event element of value_change with a param_path of 'Device.LocalAgent.Controller.&lt;instance identifier&gt;.ProvisioningCode' and a param_value of 'TestValue52'.
+2. The EUT sends a Notify message with a `subscription_id` field equal to 'Notify52', and an event element of `value_change` with a `param_path` of 'Device.LocalAgent.Controller.<instance identifier>.ProvisioningCode' and a `param_value` of 'TestValue52'.

 ## 1.53 Notify - Subscription Deletion Using Value Change